 These hooks were fitted to the tops of houses so that large and bulky items could be winched into the house’s upper floors rather than carrying them up the narrow, steep, and winding stairways!

 Insert Friends “PIVOTTTTT!” memes here, please…

 The “XXX” symbol of Amsterdam does not mean what you think it does.

 Although a “XXX” marking often carried adult connotations, in Amsterdam it is the symbol of Saint Andrew.

-Saint Andrew was a fisherman who was tortured and crucified on a “X” cross in the first Century BC.
+Saint Andrew was a fisherman who was tortured and crucified on an “X” cross in the First Century BC.

 The symbol has been used to represent Amsterdam since 1505 when Amsterdam was still a little fishing town.